 IT/IMS manages the Library’s server infrastructure, the SQL database environment, and our data storage systems.
 IMS also supports the Library’s production applications, including commercial, in-house, and open source systems.

 Jason Strutz is the Manager of IMS.
 Other members of the IMS group include: Chuck Kibler, Tim Vruwink, and Jon Gorman.

-Tom Habing is Manager of Software Development.
-Other members of the SDG include: Bill Ingram, Howard Ding, Jason Heldreth (Visiting, grant-funded), Mike Tang, Jordan Vannoy (Visiting, grant-funded), Robert Manaster, Bill Mischo, Kirk Hess, and Tim Cole.
+Tom Habing is Manager of SDG.
+Other members of the SDG include: Jon Gorman (project-based), Jim Hahn, Jason Heldreth, Robert Manaster, Bill Mischo, and Tim Cole.

 The Grainger Library Digital Library Group (GLDLG) focuses on the application of emerging information technologies within digital library services and tools development, often under grant and endowment support.
 The GLDLG functions as a research and incubator group but also moves projects from a development environment into the Library production services.

 Bill Mischo manages GLDLG.
 Other members of GLDLG include: Tim Cole, Tom Habing, Robert Ferrer, Mary Schlembach, Megan Mahoney, and Michael Norman.